Get a FREE* legal consultation (717) 275-9770

 • Living an independent life outside of the marriage

-Let Our Divorce Attorney Help You
+Let Our Perry County Divorce Attorney Help You

 Deciding your marriage is over can be heartbreaking.
 It has likely been months or years of being unhappy or unfulfilled, and now you are ready to file for divorce and move forward in life independently.
 Unfortunately, being ready or knowing it is time does not make the process any easier.
 At Czekaj Law, LLC, we understand that you need both objective legal information and compassionate help during this time.
 We will explain your options, rights, and responsibilities in regard to divorce while gently helping you understand what to expect in the coming months and years.
 Our goal will be to help you through this process as quickly and smoothly as possible.